 (a) The responsibility to ensure the safety of dams, including their operation and maintenance, rests primarily with dam owners which are mostly the State Governments and Central/State Public Sector Units.
-Dam owners generally carry out the safety inspection (in terms of periodical pre-monsoon and post- monsoon inspections) of the dams under their jurisdiction.
-Some States have also constituted the Dam Safety Review Panel for comprehensive audit of their dams.
+Dam owners generally carry out the safety audit (in terms of periodical pre-monsoon and post-monsoon inspections) of the dams under their jurisdiction.
+Some States have also constituted the Dam Safety Review Panel for comprehensive inspection of their dams.

-Further, as per section 31 of the Dam Safety Act 2021, every owner of a specified dam has been mandated to undertake annually, through their dam safety unit, a pre-monsoon and post- monsoon inspection in respect of each specified dam and to forward the inspection report to the concerned State Dam Safety Organization, which shall analyze the report and provide comments on safety, deficiency and remedial measures, if any, to the owner of the specified dam.
-As per the information provided by the National Dam Safety Authority (NDSA), during 2023-24, pre-monsoon and post-monsoon inspections of 6414 and 897 specified dams respectively have been carried out across the country as on 11.12.2023.
+Further, as per section 31 of the Dam Safety Act 2021, every owner of a specified dam has been mandated to undertake annually, through their dam safety unit, a pre-monsoon and postmonsoon inspection in respect of each specified dam and to forward the inspection report to the concerned State Dam Safety Organization, which shall analyze the report and provide comments on safety, deficiency and remedial measures, if any, to the owner of the specified dam.

+As per the information provided by the National Dam Safety Authority, pre-monsoon and post-monsoon inspections in respect of 3,919 and 3,930 dams respectively have been carried out across the country during this financial year.
+Pre-monsoon and post-monsoon inspections of 63 and 28 dams respectively have been carried out in the State of Jharkhand .

-(b) As an outcome of pre-monsoon and post monsoon inspections, dams are being categorized into three categories on the basis of urgency of repairs/maintenance.
-Category-III requires minor remedial measures which are rectifiable during the year.
-Category-II indicates major deficiencies requiring prompt remedial measures and Category-I indicate the most serious deficiencies, which if left unattended, may lead to their failure.
+(b) As an outcome of pre-monsoon and post-monsoon inspections, dams are categorized into three categories on the basis of urgency of repairs / maintenance.
+Category III requires minor remedial measures which are rectifiable during the year; Category II indicates major deficiencies requiring prompt remedial measures and Category I indicates the deficiencies which may lead to their failure.